rosakettumaki/city-of-dogs-story/README.md

 The graphics could be more refined.
 The photos would benefit from some light editing.
 The text could include more detailed facts.

+Even thought there are multiple ways to improve, I really learned a lot about the process and how to manage the workflow.
+This was my second project following these guidelines, and the overall exprience was a lot smoother that at the fisrt time.